zachary-krepelka/bookmarks/README.md

 |   |    # same thing but input is html instead of json
 |   `-- treeifier.pl
 |        # creates treeview from bookmark file
+|-- maintenance/
+|    # scripts pertaining to the maintenance of this repository
+|   |-- doc.sed
+|   |    # inline pod extractor / documentation tool
+|   `-- tree.sed
+|        # for including file tree diagrams in readme files
 |-- manipulators/
 |    # scripts that perform fine-grained modifications
 |   |-- bookmarks.sed